Introducing Data Deals! Three exclusive discounts, every Tuesday and Thursday, for 24 hours* only. Shop now | Keep me notified

 Data Integrity

-The term data integrity refers to the accuracy of the information within your data base.
+The term data integrity refers to the accuracy of the information within your database.
 Incomplete or inconsistent records pose a threat to business continuity and can also cause compliance nightmares.

 Encryption works to preserve data integrity by restricting access to vital business information.
 If your data is encrypted both at rest and in transit, only authorized parties will be able to access your information.